lldap/lldap/README.md

 - Make sure you restart the server.
 - If it's still not working, join the
   [Discord server](https://discord.gg/h5PEdRMNyP) to ask for help.

+## Discord Integration
+[Use this bot](https://github.com/JaidenW/LLDAP-Discord) to Automate discord role syncronization for paid memberships.
+- Allows users with the Subscriber role to self-serve create an LLDAP account based on their Discord username, using the `/register` command.

 ## Contributions